bitnami/charts/bitnami/thanos/README.md

 ### To 6.0.0

-This major updates the MinIO subchart to its newest major, 8.0.0, which now has two separated services for MinIO&reg; Console and MinIO&reg; API.
+This major updates the MinIO&reg; subchart to its newest major, 8.0.0, which now has two separated services for MinIO&reg; Console and MinIO&reg; API.
 Check [MinIO&reg; Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/minio#to-800) for more information.

 ### To 5.4.0